Ferula hermonis

 Ferula hermonis is a species of flowering plant in the Apiaceae family.
 It is native to Lebanon, Syria and Turkey.
-The epithet hermonis refers to Mount Hermon on the border between Syria and Lebanon.
+The epithet hermonis refers to Mount Hermon on the border between Syria, Israel and Lebanon.

 Common names include zallouh (Arabic: زلّوع) and Lebanese viagra.
 The latter name alludes to the traditional use of the roots of this plant as a purported aphrodisiac.